Disability Research and Education.

 The ability to recognise and respond to vulnerability within the legal system is increasingly understood as essential for quality legal representation and just outcomes.
 While not inherently vulnerable, some children and young people, disabled people, people experiencing mental distress and those with other communication impairments often require greater understanding and support to effectively participate in legal proceedings.
 Aotearoa New Zealand’s existing legal system and legislation provide scope to accommodate individuals who may be vulnerable within legal processes and proceedings.
 However despite their existence, these accommodations are not universally understood or applied.

 The New Zealand Law Foundation and IHC Foundation have partnered to fund a new online resource for legal practitioners.
 Named Benchmark, this project is designed to increase awareness among legal professionals of the diverse range of vulnerable children and adults within the legal system, their specific needs, and how best to address them.

-Specifically, the project will facilitate the development of free, evidence-based guidelines designed to provide accessible information on best practice to aid lawyers, judges and other legal professionals to work more effectively with vulnerable witnesses and defendants.
+The Benchmark website consists of free, evidence-based guidelines designed to provide accessible information on best practice to aid lawyers, judges and other legal professionals to work more effectively with vulnerable witnesses and defendants.
 It is intended that Benchmark will have enduring impact by drawing together the latest research, case law, and policy to assist legal professionals in their work with vulnerable people.